fugue/fregot/README.md

 #### Using Cabal

-1. Install [stack] for your platform.
+1. Install [Cabal] for your platform.
 2. Clone this repository and `cd` into it.
 3. Run `cabal install`.
 4. Make sure `$HOME/.cabal/bin` is in your `$PATH`.